strangebuzz/cache-watcher/README.txt

 ————————————————————————————————————————————————————————————————————————————————

+@Bugs
+————————————————————————————————————————————————————————————————————————————————

+* Doesn't handle absolute paths for the diretory argument

 @Todo
 ————————————————————————————————————————————————————————————————————————————————

-* Create a config structure
-* Run the Symfony commands on a given environment
-* Create a system > terminal package
+* When run without argument show the help screen
 * Create the help screen
-* When run without argument show the help screen
+* Allow to use custom parameters based on the .cc.yml file
 * Add some tests

 @Nice to have
 ————————————————————————————————————————————————————————————————————————————————

+* Display the time it took to warmup the cache
 * Handle the case where a Symfony command returns an error
 * Create an option to display the watched file (+ bonus:: display as a tree)
 * Prevent the user from running cc for the same project more than one-time
 * Generate a pid file in case to be able to manually stop the process if something goes wrong.
+* Allow to have an additional custom files to watch

 @Refactoring
 ————————————————————————————————————————————————————————————————————————————————

+* Make a loop for the three patterns in /config

 @Ideas